Home office tax deduction: Who qualifies and how to calculate it

 If you use this simplified option, you can multiply the allowable square footage of your office by a rate of $5.
 The maximum footage allowed is 300 square feet, meaning the maximum deduction is $1,500.
 This option will save you time because it simplifies how you figure and claim the deduction.
 It will also make it easier for you to keep records.

-Whatever method you use, your deduction shouldn’t be more than your gross income after you’ve subtracted your other business expenses (not related to your home).
-Under the regular method, any extra amount may be able to be carried forward to the next year (subject to gross income for that year), but under the safe harbor method, any extra amount can’t be carried over to a future year.
+Whatever method you use, your deduction shouldn’t be more than your gross income after subtracting your other business expenses (unrelated to your home).
+Under the regular method, any extra amount may be carried forward to the next year (subject to gross income for that year).
+However, any extra amount can’t be carried over to a future year under the safe harbor method.

-What will the IRS look for when taking a home office write off?
+What requirements does the IRS look for in a home office deduction?

-• How you claimed the home office expenses over the years
+• How you reported and claimed home office expenses over time

 Why the location of the home office matters

 • If the home office is separate from your personal residence, you’ll have more work to do.
-In this case, you’d have to divide your profits between the personal sale and the home office sale.
+In this case, you’d have to divide your profits between personal and home office sales.
 This process is called “allocating gains.”
-It means that you’ll owe taxes on the part of the sale that’s attributed to your home office, but you won’t owe taxes (up to the limit) on the profit attributed to your personal residence.
+It means that you’ll owe taxes on the part of the sale attributed to your home office, but you won’t owe taxes (up to the limit) on the profit attributed to your personal residence.

 Consider the yearly home office depreciation deduction